sharonprabhu11/WEgotchi/README.md

 #### Understanding the Basics
 We began by familiarizing ourselves with the basics of Lua, including syntax, variables, loops, and functions.
 Resources like the official Lua documentation and online tutorials were invaluable.

-#### Setting Up the Development Environment
-We set up our development environment using tools like LuaRocks for package management and ZeroBrane Studio as our IDE for Lua development.

 ### Figuring Out Different Sections of the Code

 #### Game Structure